saghul/pycares/README.rst

 Running the test suite
 ----------------------

-There are several ways of running the test suite:

-- Run the test with the current Python interpreter:

 From the top level directory, run: ``python tests/tests.py``

-- Use Tox to run the test suite in several virtualenvs with several interpreters

-  From the top level directory, run: ``tox -e py37,py38,py39`` this will run the test suite on Python 3.7 through 3.9 (you'll need to have them installed beforehand)
+NOTE: Running the tests requires internet access and are somewhat environment sensitive because real DNS quesries are made, there is no mocking.
+If you observe a failure that the CI cannot reproduce, please try to setup an environment as close as the current CI.

 Using it from the cli, a la dig